-- You can use several types of icons in an Android application.
+- You can use several types of icons in an Android app.

 - Your icons should follow the general specification in this document.

 - You should create separate icon sets for high-, medium-, and low-density screens.

 In this document

 - Android Icon Templates Pack, v4.0 »

 - Android Icon Templates Pack, v2.0 »